hjake123/reactive/README.md

   "min": 750,
   "cost": 250,
   "reagent_count": 2
+  "needs_electricity: false
 }
 ```
 "min" and "cost" are the same as for transmutation.

 "reagent_count" is the number of reagents from the list that are chosen.
 Which ones are required can therefore be made world-specific.
-The game will crash if this value is set higher than the number of reagents given the list, so be careful.
+If this value is equal or higher than the number of reagents given, all will be required.
+Note that adding too many of these recipes would be bad for performance and might make some reactions hard or impossible to cause.

+"needs_electricity" is as above.

+All recipes support item stack definitions with "count" greater than 1.
 # Further Customization
 At this time, there is no more you can do to alter the behavior of the mod.
 I'll likely add an API or similar sooner or later, especially if it's asked for.
 You can get in touch with me through the issues section or my discord (HyperLynx#7548) to talk about this.